leobix/mban22_software_tools/Orientation/README.md

 	[Add the SSH key to your account](https://docs.github.com/enterprise/2.11/user/articles/adding-a-new-ssh-key-to-your-github-account)

 	[Test the SSH connection](https://docs.github.com/enterprise/2.11/user/articles/testing-your-ssh-connection)

-# If You Encounter Problems

-1. If you receive an error message, Google it.
-2. If you tried that, write an email to `kimvc@mit.edu` and `hwiberg@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

 **If you've made it this far, congratulations!** You now possess a powerful set of tools for analyzing data, solving optimization problems, and collaborating on code.
 You're ready to go!